 - Requiring guests over 2 years old who are able to wear masks on the property.

 - Requesting that all groups stay at least six feet away from other visitors.

 - Requiring personnel to wear masks at all times, to not share tools, and to work physically distant from one another.
 Having office staff work remotely.

 - Frequently disinfecting bathrooms and bathroom entry areas.

 Are all of these safety steps really necessary?

-Unless we strictly follow the state government protocols for Phase 1 “Start,” we could not open to the public.
+Unless we strictly follow the state government protocols, we could not open to the public.

 Will the buildings be open?

-We will have bathrooms at the end of the Limonaia conservatory available for guests.
-All other portions of the buildings – including the Garden Shop, library, conservatories, Farmer & the Fork Cafe – are mandated to be closed by state government until further notice.
+The first floor of the Visitor Center is open!
+The main restroom and an additional restroom near the Limonaia conservatory are available for guests.
+All other portions of the buildings – including the library and Farmer & the Fork Cafe – are closed until further notice.

-The Garden Shop is closed to visitors.
-The public is encouraged to visit our online store and have purchases mailed to you.
+The Garden Shop is open to visitors during regular hours.
+If you are not ready to visit the garden in person, you may also visit our online store and have purchases mailed to you.